 I studied Modern Languages at the University of Oxford, and was previously at Newcastle University and the University of Sheffield.
 At Newcastle I was Head of the School of Modern Languages, and Director of the 5* Centre for Research into Film and Media which I established in 1996.
-I was Dean of Research in the Faculty of Humanities and Social Sciences, and as Chair of Newcastle University’s Research Committee was responsible for the Research Assessment Exercise submission of 2008.
+I was Dean of Research in the Faculty of Humanities and Social Sciences, and as Chair of Newcastle University’s Research Committee was responsible for the Research Assessment Exercise.

 In Sheffield, I was Pro-Vice-Chancellor of the new Faculty of Arts and Humanities.
 I set up the Faculty and oversaw the relocation of most of its departments to new and refurbished buildings.
 I championed the notion of an ‘Arts Quarter’, celebrated by an extensive and successful programme of events (‘New Ground’), and I initiated contacts with regional cultural providers as part of the city’s bid for European Capital of Culture.

 I took up the post of Executive Dean of the Faculty of Arts and Human Sciences at the University of Surrey in June 2010.
 I completed my term of office in 2015 when the Faculty was merged with the Faculty of Business Economics and Law to form the Faculty of Arts and Social Sciences.
 I currently teach Film Studies in the School of Literature and Languages.
 I am on the management group of the AHRC Doctoral Training Partnership, technē.